rb643/fieldtrip_restingState/README.md

 8. Calculate the weighted phase lag index using wavelet decomposition for each of the 5 frequency bands separately
 9. Calculate various graph metrics from the WPLI adjacency matrices

+## What assumptions are made
+* You are using a BioSemi ActiveTwo 64 Channel recording system
+* You are using the external channels on the BioSemi to get an additional reference
+  * In our case (and hence in the current script) channel 6 is used to record a mastoid reference
+* You have included trigger codes for the eyes-open and eyes-closed starting point
+  * In our case we have 102 and 103 as codes for the eyes-closed triggers and 100 and 101 for eye-open
+* We do not use the full minute but the middle 50s to avoid including the transition from eyes-open to eyes-closed
+* We resegement the recording into 4s epochs to somewhat articificially create trials that are need for WPLI analyses later on (i.e. we need to be able to average over multiple segments)
+* Our pre-processing settings are fairly basic and easy to adjust in the script

 ## What scripts do what
 There are 3 main scripts to get all of this done: